Room Rates (1 November 2018 to 31 October 2019)

 From the courtyard in the centre of the Fort you enter each spacious room which has a double or twin beds (please state your preference) and furnishings that include an occasional table and easy chairs beside the French window, which leads to an individual deck or outside seating area.

-Guests may unpack into the hanging wardrobe and shelf storage cupboards which frame the well lit dressing table that has a universal plug for personal electrical items.
-A writing desk completes the furniture and a hair dryer, clock and tea making set are in each room.
+Guests may unpack into the hanging wardrobe and shelf storage cupboards which frame the well lit vanitory (for her) that has a universal plug for personal electrical items.
+A writing desk (for him) completes the furniture with a hair dryer, clock and tea making set in each room.
+The fridge contains fresh milk and chilled water, and we offer a small selection of fresh fruit.
+Our tap water is drinking quality.

 The ensuite shower room has double hand basins, a walk-in shower and separate toilet, all with ceiling over and modern lighting.